THE EXECUTION OF MR. FLESH (Part 2)

-The sin that is embedded in your human nature cannot be removed by merely observing some religious rituals, or by imposing some strict religious rules or disciplines on yourself.
-Your sinful self or flesh is like an unrepentant, unrelenting or recalcitrant rebellious son.
+The sin embedded in your human nature cannot be removed by merely observing some religious rituals or imposing some strict religious rules or disciplines on yourself.
+Your sinful self or flesh is like an unrepentant, unrelenting, or recalcitrant, rebellious son.

 The sin in your inherited fallen nature can only be removed by death.
-This is why God’s verdict on your sinful self or flesh is DEATH!
+Therefore, God’s verdict on your sinful self or flesh is DEATH!

-In the first piece on this series it was clearly presented from the Scripture that the verdict or sentence of death passed on Mr. Flesh (your unrepentant stubborn and rebellious self) was carried out on the Cross when Jesus Christ was crucified.
+In the first piece on this series, it was presented from the Scripture that the verdict or sentence of death passed on Mr. Flesh (your unrepentant stubborn and rebellious self) was carried out on the Cross when Jesus Christ was crucified.

 The Scripture makes it abundantly clear that your sinful self or flesh was crucified with Christ on the Cross.